 How to Floss Your Teeth Correctly?

-Now that you understand the importance of flossing and the type of dental floss you need, here’s a quick step-by-step guide to proper flossing:
+Now that you understand the importance of teeth flossing and the type of dental floss you need, here’s a quick step-by-step guide to proper flossing:

 - Wind about 18 inches of dental floss around one of your middle fingers.